Office of Vital Records

 - Read and complete the Noncertified Death Record Application Instructions (PDF) form.

-- If no death record can be found, you will receive a “Statement of No Death Record Found."
+- If a vital records office cannot find the death record, you will receive a “Statement of No Death Record Found."

-The Office of Vital Records does not have walk-in service.
+From the Office of Vital Records

 You may also order a noncertified copy of a death record from the Office of Vital Records.
 Send your application by mail or fax for records 1908-present.
 The Office of Vital Records at the Minnesota Department of Health does not have walk-in service.

 What if the death occurred outside of Minnesota?

 For information about vital events records in other states, see Where to Write for Vital Records on the CDC website.